qiruizhangqirui/tle-disconnectome-reorganization/README.md

 If you use this code, please cite the associated study:

-> Qirui Zhang, Sam S Javidi, Ruoyi Cao, Michael R Sperling, Zhiqiang Zhang, and Joseph I Tracy. *Individualized Structural Disconnectomes Shape Multimodal Brain Reorganization After Temporal Lobe Epilepsy Surgery*.
+> Qirui Zhang, Sam S Javidi, Ruoyi Cao, Michael R Sperling, Zhiqiang Zhang, and Joseph I Tracy. *Individual structural disconnectomes shape brain reorganization after temporal lobe epilepsy surgery*.
 Manuscript in preparation.

 This section will be updated with the journal citation and DOI when the article is published.